 During the November 2015 meeting, the OIC Champion for the Code of Values and Ethics discussed the changes that were made in the OIC’s Code of Values and Ethics.

 4.2 Risk management

 Risk assessments and mitigation strategies constitute an ongoing focus of the Committee’s work.

 The Committee met with representatives from the Office of the Auditor General (OAG) to discuss the OIC’s risk of fraud and error, in anticipation of the audit of the OIC’s annual financial statements.
 This is done in compliance with standard practice of the OAG.

-During fiscal year 2014–2015, the members were constantly concerned about the limited budget and the fact that OIC had no financial flexibility, and no contingencies funds.
+During fiscal year 2015–2016, the members were constantly concerned about the limited budget and the fact that OIC had little financial flexibility, and no contingency funds.
 Members considered this as a major risk for the organization, which has also been reported in clear terms in the OIC’s performance reports.
 The Director Financial Services, Security and Administration kept the members informed by presenting frequent budget updates at the meetings.
 For their part, the members kept this as a recurring discussion item.